achigo0/Achigo0/README.md

 # Hi there 👋, I'm Achigo0

-I'm a passionate developer and IoT enthusiast with a strong background in **electronics, HTML, and PHP**.
+I'm a passionate developer and IoT enthusiast with a strong background in electronics, HTML, and PHP.
-I enjoy turning ideas into real-world systems, blending software, hardware, and creativity.
+I studied Electrical and Electronics Engineering and enjoy turning ideas into real-world systems, blending software, hardware, and creativity.

 **Most of my work cannot be made public due to privacy regulations**